 - Setting up the business as the proper tax filing entity.
 Many small businesses are set up as Limited Liability Companies in order to provide the corporate veil which protects the owners’ assets in the event of a lawsuit.
 As an LLC they usually start out filing a schedule “C” on their tax return which is tax classified as a sole proprietorship.
 My experience has found that as the business grows it should be changing its tax filing status to a Sub S corporation because there are more tax saving opportunities.
+A lot of people don’t know the difference between these two business structures and it is always a good idea to check the differences between LLC and S-Corp business types and how taxation is affected by that.
 One of the most obvious advantages is that the owner can classify half of the income of the corporation as wages where he/she pays FICA and the other half is classified as income which is classified like a dividend saving the 15.3 percent tax on the income side.
 Another big advantage, although not mentioned much, is that an LLC filing as a sole proprietor has seven times the chance of audit by the IRS.

 - Setting up a proper retirement plan.
 There are many types of retirement plans available ranging from a personal IRA to a Sep IRA to a Simple IRA to a 401K to a defined benefit plan.
 Often a company will set up a retirement and keep that plan in place.
 If they re-evaluate the tax consequence they should see the benefit of changing the retirement plan as they increase their profits.
 With a little innovation, advanced strategies could be implemented to allow for greater deductions and the ability to defer taxation where tax brackets are lower or use insurance products to fund life insurance, which can be used to throw off tax free income at a later date.